akinwilson/kmlflow/README.md

-Run the following example to see how the hyperparameter optimisation process works in the context of a proposed experiment, and their encompassing trials. to see results and process unfolding, see the [Katib UI](http://192.168.49.2/katib/).
+Run the following example to see how the hyperparameter optimisation process works in the context of a proposed experiment, and their encompassing trials, using the Katib service. to see results and watch the process unfold, see the [Katib UI](http://192.168.49.2/katib/) and [MLFlow UI](http://192.168.49.2/mlflow/).
+If you want to then reference the most optimal trial found from your executed experiment, identify the `Trial name` from the Katib UI, and head over the the MLFlow UI and select your experiment and use the search function, searching for `tags.katib_trial_name='<trial name>'` to find the most successful trial.
 ```bash
 python examples/proposal.py
 ```